-The data will be sent in JSON format using HTTP POST requests.
+HTTP/HTTPS Destinations: The data will be sent in JSON format using HTTP POST when you select HTTP or HTTPS as the destination URL.
 Each push message contains exactly one JSON object.
 The data format is formally defined in IDL files, sharing several definitions from the JSON-RPC data model.
 IDL files are available by launching JSON-RPC online help, which is available on the Support site for your product.